 Authority refers to your sales reps discovering the lead’s relevant decision-makers in the area.
-It’s important to understand who is actually responsible for, and has the authority to sign off on a deal.
-These are the people you want to be aware of, and seek out.
+It’s important to understand who is actually responsible for the decision-making process, and has the authority to sign off on a deal.
+These are the stakeholders you want to be aware of, and seek out.

 Need refers to a simple concept.
 Does the lead have a business need or pain point which your product/service can assist with?
 If the lead does, then great!
 If the lead doesn’t, then it's an issue.
 If they don’t need your product/service, it’s usually best for your sales reps to focus their efforts towards leads that do.

-Timing refers to a key element of lead qualification, understanding the timeline.
+Timing refers to a key element of sales qualification, understanding the timeline.
 Does the lead need your product/service urgently?
 Will there be an internal review in six months’ time, which could result in the lead considering your product/service then?
-If your sales reps are aware of the timeline, they’re better equipped to analyze whether a lead is a priority or not.
+If your salespeople are aware of the timeframe, they’re better equipped to analyze whether a lead is a priority or not.